ERM vs GRC: What’s the Difference?

 - Has all the framework content you need to provide transparency into operational activities, linking them directly to board objectives

-On the other hand, traditional GRC systems takes a controls-based approach typically focused on just one compliance area.
+On the other hand, traditional GRC systems taking a prescriptive-based approach typically focused on just one compliance area in a silo.

 The result is that traditional governance, risk and compliance software cannot prioritize operating controls and business metrics by the degree of risk they protect against.
 This increases costs due to duplication of effort.
 More importantly, it blocks a direct connection to the achievement of business goals.